 Prepare Agreements (drafting): 2 - 3 weeks

-Mail out agreements to obtain owner(s) signatures/corporate seal: applicants are given up to 3 months for this process
+Agreements sent out to obtain owner(s) signatures/corporate seal: applicants are given up to 3 months for this process

 Signed/sealed agreements sent to the City Clerk for endorsement: 2 - 3 weeks